Paper and Cardboard Recycling: The Waste Management Process

 Boxboard refers to non-coated types of cardboard such as cereal boxes, which are also generally thinner.
 Corrugated on the other hand, refers to larger, thicker packing boxes, such as those used to transport goods.

-Grading Paper: Categorising based on grades (not the A+ kind)
+Grading Paper: Categorising based on grades

 3.The Waste Centre Transfer and Aftermath: